TLC (Polish TV channel)

-TLC is a Polish pay television channel which broadcasts lifestyle-centred television series.
+TLC is a Polish television channel which broadcasts lifestyle-centred television series.
 It targets mature women and broadcasts programmes related to lifestyle, health, food, and more.

-The channel was launched on 15 September 2009 by Discovery Networks Central Europe as the local version of Discovery Travel & Living.
+The namesake American version of the channel, was launched on 15 September 2009 by Discovery Networks Central Europe as the local version of Discovery Travel & Living.
 It replaced the Pan-European version of the channel, which had been available in Poland since 1999.
 Unlike the Pan-European version, the Polish channel offers advertising.
 The channel has 3.6 million subscribers.
 On 1 October 2010, Discovery Travel & Living Poland became TLC, as part of Discovery's rebranding plan of most of its Discovery Travel & Living channels worldwide.

 On 18 August, a block of programmes from the Oprah Winfrey Network (OWN) was launched on TLC Poland, making Poland the first country in central and eastern Europe to receive OWN programming.